Derppening/2018f-revision-notes/COMP3021/notes.md

 clause
     - Overriden methods must either throw the same exceptions, subclass(es) of the declared exception, or no exceptions
+    - If method does not contain a `throws`clause, overriden methods cannot throw checked exceptions
     - Unchecked exceptions do not matter

 ### `try`-`catch`-`finally`